mariakalimeri/sharable-r-tutorial/README.md

     -   `devtools` and `roxygen2` in order to build R packages
     -   `tidyverse`, `rlang`
     -   `drat`
 -   (Optional) A github account.
-If you wish to replicate steps X-X herein you need your own github account.
+If you wish to replicate steps 8 onwards herein you need your own github account.
+You also need a Travis-CI account for which you can sign up with your github account.

 Create an R package
 -------------------

-I usually like to jump right into the essence of it, so let's start by building a minimal R package following [Hilary Parker's building steps](https://hilaryparker.com/2014/04/29/writing-an-r-package-from-scratch/).
-Afterwards, we can discuss when or why build an R package along with some good practices.
+Let's jump right into it by building a minimal R package following [Hilary Parker's building steps](https://hilaryparker.com/2014/04/29/writing-an-r-package-from-scratch/).
+Afterwards, we can discuss when or why to build an R package along with some good practices.
 Most of the discussed topics below are taken from Hadley Wickham's [R packages](http://r-pkgs.had.co.nz/).

 ### Step 1: Create a package directory